hviidhenrik/dtu_mlops_cnn_mnist/README.md

 I did not manage to get the Makefile working.
 I have some conflicting installation on my computer, it seems, that prevents make from working.

+## Profiling with cProfile and snakeviz
+To profile runtime of a Python script with cProfile, use e.g.:

+    python -m cProfile -s time -o .\src\models\VAE\vae_mnist_working.prof .\src\models\VAE\vae_mnist_working.py

+This makes a profile of the script "vae_mnist_working.py" and stores the result as a .prof file (for Snakeviz) "vae_mnist_working.prof".

+Next, we call Snakeviz to visualize the profiling results in the browser:

+    snakeviz src/models/VAE/vae_mnist_working.prof

+The profiling column `tottime` is the total time spent in a particular function *alone*, whereas `cumtime` is the total time spent in the particular function *plus* all functions called by it.

+Comparing the results in `vae_mnist_working.prof` and `vae_mnist_working_optimized.prof`, respectively, shows that a small optimization yielded 3 times faster run speed overall.
+Simply converting the dataset to `TensorDataset` in the beginning of the script, before training the model was enough:

+    train_dataset = TensorDataset(train_dataset.data.type(torch.float32) / 255, train_dataset.targets)
+    test_dataset = TensorDataset(test_dataset.data.type(torch.float32) / 255, test_dataset.targets)